 You could also search the MCC Library Catalog for a book (or an eBook) on your topic.

-Remember, if your topic is too narrow, you may have issues finding enough information, and if your topic is too broad, you’ll have issues constructing a meaningful thesis.
+Remember, if your topic is too narrow, you may have issues finding enough information.
+If your topic is too broad, you’ll have issues constructing a meaningful thesis.

-Once you’ve chosen a specific focus, you can start forming your research question.
-Simply put, this is a question that will guide your research efforts.
+Once you’ve chosen a specific focus, you can start forming your research question, or the question that will guide your research efforts.
 As your research progresses and your knowledge grows, it is likely that your research question will evolve.
 The key terms from your research question can be used to create searches in library databases.
 Try using synonyms for your search, or consult the database's list of Subject Terms .

 Here is an example of the process: